 "...oh ... look at that.... that was close .....oops....c'mon!... hey, you know, I remember a game in 1998 where ... say, Mario, look at those fans over there... they seem to be setting fire to the stadium... well, back to the studio..."

-not only cannot almost see it; you
+You not only cannot almost see it; you

 The violence is almost always related to the behavior of fans.
 They show up in masks so police cameras can’t identify them, carry tire-irons, throw bombs onto the field, and are so prone to violence in the stands that police units have to be stationed strategically to keep opposing rooting sections apart.
 International soccer events can be particularly egregious, as if the fans were acting on some bizarre paraphrase of Clausewitz: “Sports is the continuation of war by other means.” (“Maybe we can’t invade you anymore, but just wait till I get you out in the parking lot!”)
 Anyone who has ever been to a soccer match in Naples knows that the stadium is always on the verge of boiling over into violent behavior.
 Just a few weeks ago, a member of a visiting team was stabbed by a fan in the parking lot outside the stadium after the game.
 True, individual players on the field may fly off the handle sometimes—maybe push, shove, throw a punch, make obscene gestures to each other or even to the crowd, but that is generated by the heat of the moment and is uncommon.

 called the penalty in favor of the home team, the

 up!
-He had to be rescued by adult bystanders
+He had to be rescued by adult bystanders and

 taken home by his mother.
-One adult
+One adult spectator

 There are any number of things that will cause popular discontent, civil unrest, and marauding bands of pitchfork-bearing peasants to start overturning the king's coaches on the highways.
 Hunger is one, as is taxation without representation, but in Naples, getting flim-flammed out of your rightful place in the football leagues will do the trick quite nicely.
 If what happened the other day had happened at any other time of the year, there might have been real trouble.
 It is no accident that the news broke in the middle of August, when the whole city is somewhere else on vacation, and the few stay-at-homes are sweltering in the worst heat-wave in decades.